Delaware Court Records

 How to Contest a Traffic Ticket in Delaware Traffic Courts

-Any individual who wishes to contest/ plea not-guilty on a voluntary assessment traffic ticket may by faxing or mailing an answer to contest on the signed ticket to the Justice of Peace Court location (or Court of Common Pleas Traffic Court) as indicated on the ticket.
-He/she should place a call of confirmation to (302) 739–6911 after faxing the ticket.
-Once he/she returns the ticket to the applicable courthouse, the Court sends a notice to the individual indicating when and where they are required to appear before any of the Traffic Courts.
+Any individual who wishes to contest/plead not guilty on a voluntary assessment traffic ticket may fax or mail an answer to contest on the signed ticket to the Justice of Peace Court location (or Court of Common Pleas Traffic Court) as indicated on the ticket.
+They should place a call of confirmation to (302) 739–6911 after faxing the ticket.
+Once they return the ticket to the applicable courthouse, the court sends a notice to the individual indicating when and where they are required to appear before any of the Traffic Courts.

 Note: Persons who have been issued a summons cannot choose to contest a ticket.
-They are required by law to appear at court at the time, date, and location specified on the summons
+Law requires them to appear at court at the time, date, and location specified on the summons.

 What to Expect in a Delaware Traffic Court

-The judicial process in Delaware varies with the kind of court that hears the case.
+The judicial process in Delaware varies depending on the kind of court that hears the case.
 Traffic violations are typically heard by both the Justice of the Peace Court and Common Pleas Traffic Courts.

 The Trial Process in the Justice of the Peace Court

-A majority of traffic violations are tried as criminal offenses in the State of Delaware.
+A majority of traffic violations are tried as criminal offenses in Delaware.

-Individuals who are to be arraigned before the Justice of Peace Court are required to have the documents necessary to defend their case.
-This may include the ticket number, proof of documents such as license registration or insurance when the offense occurred.
+Individuals who are to be arraigned before the Justice of the Peace Court are required to have the documents necessary to defend their case.
+These may include the ticket number and proof of documents, such as license registration or insurance, when the offense occurred.

 They may also bring their own witnesses.

-Convicted persons who were fined more than $100 or given a prison sentence may appeal to the Court of Common Pleas Traffic Court within 15 days of their conviction.
+Convicted persons fined more than $100 or given a prison sentence may appeal to the Court of Common Pleas Traffic Court within 15 days of their conviction.

 The Trial Process in the Court of Common Pleas Traffic Court

-The Court of Common Pleas Traffic Court may most likely try a Traffic case on a Tuesday, as Court is in session on that day.
-A defendant with an exceptional need to postpone the trial is required to notify the Court in writing 3 days prior.
+The Court of Common Pleas Traffic Court will most likely try a Traffic case on a Tuesday, as the court is in session on that day.
+A defendant with an exceptional need to postpone the trial is required to notify the court in writing three days prior.

-The procedures in this Traffic Court benefit the defendant as the Court combines arraignment and trial of most traffic cases into one appearance to hasten the trial process.
+The procedures in this Traffic Court benefit the defendant as the court combines arraignment and trial of most traffic cases into one appearance to hasten the trial process.
 As such, individuals may be tried and/or prosecuted on the same day.
 Defendants are required to procure the documents necessary for the case.
-At the Courthouse, the individual may speak with the Deputy Attorney General on the possible results of a guilty plea.
-If the individual takes the plea, he/she may not request a trial and their case may be resolved quickly.
+At the courthouse, the individual may speak with the Deputy Attorney General about the possible results of a guilty plea.
+If the individual takes the plea, they may not request a trial, and their case may be resolved quickly.

-Individuals who do not take the plea may be brought before the court on the same day.
+Individuals not taking the plea may be brought to court on the same day.
 They may appear with their own witnesses.
-The defendants have the right to be represented by a Public Defender provided they schedule an interview at the Courthouse 5 days prior to their court appearance; however, not all traffic cases are eligible for this.
+The defendants have the right to be represented by a Public Defender, provided they schedule an interview at the Courthouse 5 days before their court appearance; however, not all traffic cases are eligible.

-A defendant who speaks another language may also schedule an interpreter for court proceedings at the Courthouse 7 days prior to his/her court date.
-If the individual is found guilty after trial, he/she is required to make full payment at the Office of Cost and Fines.
-If they cannot, the Court may draw up a payment plan.
+A defendant who speaks another language may also schedule an interpreter for court proceedings at the Courthouse 7 days before their court date.
+If the individual is found guilty after trial, they are required to make full payment at the Office of Cost and Fines.
+If they cannot, the court may draw up a payment plan.

 How to Prepare for Traffic Court in Delaware